S4srihari/S4srihari/README.md

 **Full-Stack Software Engineer | AI/ML and Cloud Enthusiast**

-I build intelligent, scalable systems that blend **machine learning** with **robust fullstack engineering** to solve real-world problems.
-From designing cloud-native APIs and distributed systems to building ML-powered products that drive measurable impact, I love turning complex ideas into production-ready solutions.
+I’m a Full-Stack Software Engineer with 2+ years of experience designing intelligent, scalable systems that merge machine learning with robust backend and frontend engineering.
+With a MS in CSE (AI/ML) from the University at Buffalo, I specialize in Web Development, Data Structures, Algorithms, Machine Learning, building cloud-native, data-driven applications that turn complex ideas into production-ready solutions.

+---

+💡 What I do:
+I craft highly performance optimized Backend Software, Distributed systems, and APIs leveraging Python (FastAPI, Flask, Django) and Node.js, architect responsive frontends with React/JavaScript, and deploy containerized microservices on AWS using Docker, Kubernetes, and CI/CD pipelines.

 ---